PECORO ON THE ROAD

 12/17/2024 0 Comments

-How many pizza do I need for my party?
+How many pizzas do I need for my party?

 This is a question we get asked a lot.
 Of course this is not a precise science and Google hasn't created an algorithm for this yet!
 But here are a few things to consider that may help.